Global offices Careers

 Our own research has shown that the state of employee engagement is actually more predictive of performance, productivity, and a desire to stay at the organization than any job characteristic that is typically highlighted (i.e. effective leadership, salary and compensation, etc.).

-By being able to measure engagement accurately, not only can we understand the true levels of success, but organizations are also better able to diagnose issues, identify impactful solutions, get at the heart of the human experience, and address ‘The Great Resignation.’
+By being able to measure engagement accurately, not only can we understand the true levels of success, but organizations are also better able to diagnose issues, identify impactful solutions, get to the heart of the human experience, and address phenomena such as ‘quiet quitting,’ ‘The Great Resignation,’ and any future trends that develop.

-The past two years have highlighted how the human element of being an employee is so important and needs to be acknowledged.
+The human element of being an employee is so important and needs to be acknowledged.
 Organizations need to ask themselves:

 • Are we providing a work environment that gives employees meaning?